Posted on July 24, 2024 By Colin

 Vapes are “unapproved” medicines.
 None have gone through the TGA’s rigorous medicines approval process and are not listed on the Australian Register of Therapeutic Goods (ARTG).
 All other S3 medicines are approved and are on the ARTG.

-Vaping is poorly understood by the public, and pharmacists appear to have the same misunderstandings.
-For example, the Pharmacy Guild incorrectly wrote recently that vaping causes “cancer, lung-scarring and nicotine addiction” and that “There is limited evidence to support the use of vaping products for smoking cessation and nicotine dependence.”
+The public poorly understands vaping, and pharmacists appear to have the same misperceptions.
+For example, the Pharmacy Guild incorrectly wrote recently that vaping causes “cancer, lung-scarring, and nicotine addiction” and that “There is limited evidence to support the use of vaping products for smoking cessation and nicotine dependence.”
 Also here.

 Pharmacists are reluctant to sell products they believe may be unsafe or ineffective.